An Efficient Modular Exponentiation Proof Scheme: Proof of soundness

-It remains to analyze the probability of the adversary succeeding in finding the desired setting $(I_y,\mu_y,Q_y,Q'_y)$ with only two uses of $\mathcal{A}$.
+It remains to analyze the probability of the adversary finding $(I_y,\mu_y,Q_y,Q'_y)$, the desired setting, with only two uses of $\mathcal{A}$.

-\begin{proof}[Proof of second claim] The structure of our proof mirrors the forking argument used in ``A Survey of Two Verifiable Delay Functions '' \cite{cryptoeprint:2018/712}.
-Specifically, we reinterpret $\mathcal{A}$ as part of a new process $\mathcal{A}'$ that is more amenable to an application of the generalized forking lemma introduced by Bellare and Neven \cite{10.1145/1180405.1180453}.
+\begin{proof}[Proof of second claim] We leverage the forking argument used in ``A Survey of Two Verifiable Delay Functions'' \cite{cryptoeprint:2018/712}.
+Specifically, we reinterpret $\mathcal{A}$ as part of a new process $\mathcal{A}'$ that is more amenable to the generalized forking lemma introduced by Bellare and Neven \cite{10.1145/1180405.1180453}.

 Let us abstract $\mathcal{A}$ as a probabilistic Turing machine with random tape $R$.
 Define to represent an execution of $\mathcal{A}$ with the given parameters and random tape $R$; $\mathcal{A'}$ returns $(\epsilon,\epsilon,\epsilon,\epsilon)$ if $\mathcal{A}$ fails, and otherwise outputs $(y,I_y,\mu_y,I_{y-1})$ where $y=\arg\min(y:I_y\not\in\mathcal{L})$.